skyfrk/hackthewood-berlin-2019/article_series/blog_article_3_en.md

 }
 ```

-Then we have to add an event handler method to our node manager which updates our `MotionSensorState` node when called:
+Then we have to add a method to our node manager which updates our `MotionSensorState` node when called:

 ```csharp
 public void OnMotionDetected()